-If you are not able to resolve your concern or complaint within your program, the following resources are available:
+If the resident is not able to resolve his or her concern or complaint within the program, the following resources are available:

-- For issues involving program concerns, training matters, or work environment, residents can contact the Graduate Medical Education Director at (404) 752-1011 or tsamuels@msm.edu. - For problems involving interpersonal issues, a comfortable option may be to discuss with the Resident Association President or President Elect confidential informal issues apart and separate from the resident's parent department.
+- For issues involving program concerns, training matters, professionalism, or work environment, residents can contact the Graduate Medical Education Assistant Dean and Director (404) 752-1011 or tsamuels@msm.edu). - For problems involving interpersonal issues, the Resident Association president or president elect may be a comfortable option to discuss confidential informal issues separate and apart from the resident's parent department.